mreguant/em-course/menu5.md

 ## Project presentations

-You will present your own project based on the model that you have learnt.
+You will present your own project based on the model that you have learned.

 ## References and readings